 Inside Washington: Push to avert plane battery fires stalls

-In this April 2014 file image frame grab from video, provided by the Federal Aviation Administration , a test at the FAAs technical center in Atlantic City, N.J.
+In this Feb.
+8, 2006 file photo, firefighters battle a blaze onboard a UPS cargo plane at Philadelphia International Airport in Philadelphia.
 The International Civil Aviation Organization, a U.N. agency that sets global aviation safety standards, decided last year to ban shipments of lithium ion batteries on international passenger flights and require that the batteries be no more than 30 percent charged on cargo flights.
-As a result, countries around the world have been adopting the new international safety standard for their domestic flights as well.

 Add your comments below